Web-240-responsive-design-ks/7xx/README.md

 -added mountian to the index file and a div inside.
 -added mountain styles to style.css to give shadow and colors
 - added randomize code for the mountain for app.js

+704-0
+-added snow div
+-added snow.js to make snow fall randomly
+- added to css to stylize the snow making it visible